nopnop2002/esp-idf-cc1101/README.md

 - Receiver Address
 0 is a broadcast transmission.
-Broadcasts do not wait for a receive response.
+Broadcast do not wait for a receive response.
+Non-zero is unicast transmission.
+Unicast wait for a receive response.

 # Wirering